SECTION ONE - DEBIAN AND LINUX MINT DEBIAN EDITION

 - 3- the way it is (default) the preferences file tell Apt that all Mint packages have priority (700) over any the same package from debian (500); this is ok because keeps Mint identity (and once again, if you are using the default just leave it as-is);

-- 4- the question is: if you leave latest and move to testing or sid you will find out soon that those preferences are interfering with your system; this is the call to look at AptPinning
+- 4- the question is: if you leave stable and move to testing or sid you will find out soon that those preferences are interfering with your system; this is the call to look at AptPinning

 - read, read, read, before you start tweaking the preferences file.